sameer-karim/w207-final-project/README.md

 # Predicting Used Car Prices
 ## Sameer Karim, Zeija Jing, and Ricky Pang

+Final code file: Combined_All_LR_RF_FNN_XGBoost_Model_Code.ipynb (All of our work and progress was tracked on the project branch, and then pushed to main once it all was finalized.)

 ### Table of Contents:
 - Introduction & Relevance
 - Setup and Installation